camunda/camunda-docs-manual/content/introduction/supported-environments.md

 ## Database Clustering & Replication

-Clustered or replicated databases are not supported unless they behave exactly like the corresponding non-clustered / non-replicated configuration.
-The configuration needs to guarantee the equivalent behavior of *READ-COMMITTED* isolation level.
+Clustered or replicated databases are supported given the following conditions.
+The communication between Camunda BPM and the database cluster has to match with the corresponding non-clustered / non-replicated configuration.
+It is especially important that the configuration of the database cluster guarantees the equivalent behavior of READ-COMMITTED isolation level.

 * MariaDB Galera Cluster: Galera Cluster for MariaDB is supported with specific configuration settings and some known limitations.
 See [Details]({{< relref "user-guide/process-engine/database.md#configuration-for-mariadb-galera-cluster" >}}).